 My second most listened to album of 2016 is Childish Gambino’s Awaken My Love (2016) (I have to thank Will Featherby for passing me on to this one).
 It’s utterly intense.
 Apparently some people don’t like it that much, or something like that?
 But stick them in a room with me to talk it through, and I’ll happily show them they are wrong.

-2016 was a year of reggae — after fulfilling a lifelong dream to visit Jamaica, my wife and I listened to it pretty much exclusively to keep the holiday vibes going.
+2016 was a year of reggae — after fulfilling a lifelong dream to visit Jamaica, I listened to it pretty much exclusively to keep the holiday vibes going.
 Also partly responsible was a taxi driver in a local Yorkshire pub who told me that he’d picked up 100 Huge Hits of Reggae in the queue at TK Maxx and it had changed his life.
 He instructed me in no uncertain terms to get my hands on a copy, and so the vibes lived on.

 In terms of true ‘albums’ though, the one I listened to repeatedly was Jamie Woon’s Making Time (2015).
 Everything about it effortlessly holds my interest on every listen, and I love how close it sounds, like it’s happening in the room.
 A perfect second album.